 Historian and educator John W. McCaskill gives lectures and does reenactments of military history including World War II and the Tuskegee Airmen, and has been helping to tell their story for decades.
 He wears their period attire, and his “History Alive” presentations sometimes involve one of the Red Tail planes.
 McCaskill helped get recognition for Sgt.
 Amelia Jones, one of the many women who worked in support capacity for the Tuskegee Airmen, under then Col. Davis Jr. with the then 99th Pursuit Squadron.

 “It wasn’t just the pilots.
 It was anybody who was part of the Tuskegee Experience,” explains McCaskill, who met Jones in 2014 at the World War II Memorial in Washington, D.C., as part of the “Living History Meets Honor Flight” program.
-Once she told him she had been with the 99th, and sent her discharge papers, McCaskill and others were able to get her into Tuskegee Airmen Inc., and got her sponsored to get a Congressional Gold Medal.
+Once she told him she had been with the 99th, and sent her discharge papers, McCaskill and others were able to get her into Tuskegee Airmen Inc., and got her sponsored for a Congressional Gold Medal.
 It was awarded collectively to the Tuskegee Airmen in 2007.

 “As a sergeant, she had about 120 women that she was in charge of, and they were dealing with mail, sending mail overseas,” McCaskill explains.

-He says as the nation honors the service of the Tuskegee Airmen, it is important for people to understand just how much service black people have provided for the military, and for the stories of the African American experience in military history to continue to be told.
+He says as the nation honors the service of the Tuskegee Airmen, it is important for people to understand just how much service Black people have provided for the military, and for the stories of the African American experience in military history to continue to be told.
 It is critical, he says, on their 80th anniversary.

-“African Americans played a critical role in World War II, and just about 2,000 black Americans were on the shores of Normandy on D-Day.
+“African Americans played a critical role in World War II, and just about 2,000 Black Americans were on the shores of Normandy on D-Day.
 But if you look at the documentaries and newsreels you don’t see them,” McCaskill says.
 “What this 80th anniversary says to me is that there are still people 80 years later who don’t know about this story and it needs to get out.
 Every time we lose one of them, we’ve got to ask the question: ‘Have we learned everything from that individual that we were supposed to learn?’
-We cannot allow this story to die because every black pilot, male or female, that sits in a military cockpit or commercial cockpit, owes a debt of gratitude to these individuals who proved once and for all that blacks were smart enough to fly, and that they were patriotic enough to serve the country.”
+We cannot allow this story to die because every Black pilot, male or female, that sits in a military cockpit or commercial cockpit, owes a debt of gratitude to these individuals who proved once and for all that Blacks were smart enough to fly, and that they were patriotic enough to serve the country.”

 Back at the Smithsonian, Crew says the PT-13 training plane that hangs from the ceiling is a wonderful representation of the important kinds of contributions that African Americans have made.